 How to tell if my AC coil is freezing?

-Here are some common reasons that causes your aircon coil to freeze:
+Here are some common reasons that cause your aircon coil to freeze:

 Dirty Air filters